sreevarshad/EXP-8-MAD/README.md

 ## RESULT:
-Thus a Simple Android Application to create a gallery control using android studio to display images or photos is developed and executed successfully.
+Thus a Simple Android Application to create a gallery control using android studio to display image or photos is developed and executed successfully.